earonesty/python-smx/README.md

 | add(a, b) | numbers are added |
 | sub(a, b) | numbers are subtracted |

+### Wsgi
+ Smx includes an [wsgi module](wsgi.md).
+The goal is to be able to easily serve template driven pages using smx syntax.

 ### Goals

  - The syntax should be "macroy" not "pythony" ... that way you can tell, at a glance when there's macros going on... vs python going on.